 The Compass provision is the culmination of many people’s work, growing from a shared vision that values young people’s education and therapeutic needs and their need to remain with their families.
 There is nothing more satisfying then seeing these young people actively engaged in education and therapy and showing us what they can achieve with quality multi agency services.

-The Compass Centre was recently shortlisted in the coveted Health and Social Care awards for partnership working.
+The Compass Centre has won a coveted Health and Social Care award for partnership working.